-When summertime arrives, fresh vegetables fill the farmer's markets, and I get excited about salads.
-Even though most people associate salad with a side dish, I consider salad an opportunity for creativity.
-And with creativity, comes summer salads that wow even those who don't like salad.
-For those salad skeptics, summer salads scream freshness and endless possibilities for lunch, dinner, potlucks, barbeques, and picnics.
+Fresh vegetables fill the farmer's markets when summertime arrives, and I get excited about summer salads.
+Even though most people associate salad with a side dish, I consider vegan summer salads an opportunity for creativity.
+And with creativity comes summer salad recipes that wow even those who don't like salad.
+Vegan summer salads scream freshness and endless possibilities for lunch, dinner, potlucks, barbeques, and picnics for those salad skeptics.

-So, I decided to share my favorite summertime salads for those of you looking to take your salad recipes up a notch, and explore the beauty of summer salads.
+So, I decided to share my favorite summertime salads for those looking to take your vegan salad recipes up a notch and explore the beauty of summer salads.
 Also, all my dressings are oil-free, so enjoy the adventure.

 First, let's talk about having a barbeque with your friends and family.
-One of my favorite go-to salads for any barbeque is my Vegan Potato Salad.
-Not only can this salad be prepared beforehand, but it is also always a crowd-pleaser
+One of my favorite go-to salads for barbeque is my Vegan Potato Salad.
+Not only can this salad be prepared beforehand, but it is also always a crowd-pleaser.

 And, what goes better with potato salad than my family's favorite traditional Vegan Macaroni Salad.
-Just like grandma used to make, this vegan version of my grandma's macaroni salad even has green peas!
-Dressed is a sweet cashew mayo dressing, Vegan Macaroni Salad disappears from my house as fast as I put it on the tables.
+Like grandma used to make, this vegan version of my grandma's macaroni salad even has green peas!
+Dressed is a sweet cashew mayo dressing; Vegan Macaroni Salad disappears from my house fast as I put it on the tables.

 Another great salad recipe for any barbeque is my Charred Corn Salad.
-Sometimes, I have so many people over I don't have the room on the grilled for corn on the cob.
-Instead, I grill the corn ahead of time and make a Charred Corn Salad from the corn on the cob.
+Sometimes, I have so many people that I don't have room for the grilled corn on the cob.
+So instead, I grill the corn ahead of time and make a Charred Corn Salad from the corn on the cob.

 Then, my guests get corn on the cob, but in a bowl mixed with colorful vegetables in an oil-free dressing.

-With peaches in season, the grilled corn and peaches are incredible with a vegan Yogurt Dressing Recipe.
+The grilled corn and peaches are incredible, with peaches in season with a vegan Yogurt Dressing Recipe.
 The fresh bed of lettuce, mixed with arugula, gives it a peppery undertone of flavor that tastes fabulous with the combination of red and white onion.

 On the other hand, my Grape Salad is incredibly savory with the pop of jammy grapes fresh off the grill.
 Within minutes, red grapes transform into little balls of flavor.